Harbor2025/Harbor2025/README.md

 ## 💡 What Makes Harbr Special

-- 🎢 NFT-only prediction market—no spam, just trending collectibles.
+- 🎢 NFT-only prediction market - no spam, just trending collectibles.
 - 🔁 Real-time discussion and insight-sharing for each market.
-- 🧩 Built-in recommendation engine based on category and textual similarity (TF‑IDF + cosine).
+- 🧩 Built-in recommendation engine.
 - 🪙 Smart-contract escrow in MON with transparent fee and payout flows.
 - ⚡ Designed for speed and scale on Monad testnet.